Left Bank Books (New York City): 1992–2009: Bookleaves, Left Bank Books, and the West Village

 In 2009, The New York Times wrote that "For much of the last century, the West Village has had a leading role in the New York literature scene, known both as cutting edge and well read", naming Jack Kerouac, Norman Mailer, Theodore Dreiser, and other writers who once called the neighborhood home.
 The neighborhood was home to several bookstores which had been open for decades; however, due to the emergence of the internet, with businesses like Barnes & Noble and Amazon, bookselling became challenging, causing several bookstores to close in the nineties.

 In 1992, a bookstore named Bookleaves opened, with only 300 square feet of space, in the West Village on West Fourth Street and Bank Street.
 Over a decade later, in 2005, Herzinger, a retired college professor of literature, stumbled upon the store and later asked owner Arthur Farrier if the bookstore was up for sale.
 After purchasing Bookleaves' collection and taking over the lease, Herzinger oriented the bookstore—now called Left Bank Books—toward selling rare books: signed, first edition, and others.
 Some of Herzinger's acquisitions included a first edition of Invisible Man with an inscription from Ralph Ellison and Norman Mailer's copy of The Naked and the Dead which Herzinger was putting up for sale for $10,000.
 Farrier continued to work at Left Bank Books for some time.

 2010–2016: Left Bank Books' relocation, Herzinger's move

 Through the early 2000s, bookstores in the West Village and nearby Greenwich Village continued to close due to financial difficulties and internet competition: Librería Lectorum closed in 2007, and Oscar Wilde Bookshop closed in 2009.
 Also in 2009, Left Bank Books' landlord told Herzinger that the bookstore's lease wouldn't be renewed and thus scheduled its closure for January 2010.
 Herzinger then took on another job at the University of Houston–Victoria but also considered relocating Left Bank Books to another storefront on 12th Street and Eighth Avenue.

-In January of 2010, Herzinger moved Left Bank Books nearby to 17 Eighth Avenue.
+In January 2010, Herzinger moved Left Bank Books nearby to 17 Eighth Avenue.
 Shortly after, he moved to Austin, Texas to resume teaching and delegated the bookstore's management and operations to his staff.